yjwong1999/Twin-TD3/README.md

 # To use pretrained DRL for UAV trajectory (recommended for stable convergence)
-python3 main_test.py --drl td3 --reward see --trained_uav
+python3 main_test.py --drl td3 --reward see --trained-uav

 # To set number of episodes (default is 300)
-python3 main_test.py --drl td3 --reward see --ep_num 300
+python3 main_test.py --drl td3 --reward see --ep-num 300

 # To set seeds for DRL weight initialization (not recommended if you use pretrained uav)
 python3 main_test.py --drl td3 --reward see --seeds 0       # weights of both DRL are initialized with seed 0